iamwebwiz/tallstack-patient-management-portal/README.md

 <h1 align="center">Patient Management Portal</h1>

-Built with [TALL stack](https://tallstack.dev).
+Built with [TALL Stack](https://tallstack.dev "Reactive Laravel apps with the TALL stack").
 This is a basic patient management portal that lets nurses manage patients.

 ### Prerequisites
 - PHP 7.3+ | 8.0+